vincentwoo/setgame/README.md

 It uses [socket.io][2] to achieve realtime feedback with clients and [jQuery][3] for various clientside animations.

-The server runs with simplpy
+The server runs in dev mode with:

-    node server
+    ./start

 npm dependencies are